 Terms & Fees

-Celtic Bank offers several financial products to small businesses.
+Celtic Bank offers various financial products to small businesses.
 Here are the terms and fees for some of their most popular lending programs:

 Celtic Advantage Loans